kishanmandal94/Object-Detection-using-Intel-NCS-Traffic-Sign-Detection-Using-Tensorflow/Readme.md

-# Real Time Object Detection using Movidius Neural Compute Stick and Traffic Sign Recognition using Tensorflow
+# Real Time Object Detection using Intel Movidius Neural Compute Stick and Traffic Sign Recognition using Tensorflow

 The Project is done in two parts: